Colon Cancer

 Recommended intervals for the methods of colon cancer screenings are as follows:

-2. Flexible sigmoidoscopy, in which a lighted, flexible tube called a sigmoidoscope is used to inspect the rectum’s interior walls and part of the sigmoid colon.
+- Flexible sigmoidoscopy is an in-office procedure in which a lighted, flexible tube called a flexible sigmoidoscope is used to inspect the rectum’s interior walls and part of the sigmoid colon.
 This is combined with fecal occult blood testing.
-Finding of adenomatous polyps necessitates proceeding with a colonoscopy to evaluate the entire colon.
+Finding of polyps necessitates proceeding with a colonoscopy to evaluate the entire colon.

-3. Colonoscopy, in which a lighted, flexible tube called a colonoscope is used to inspect the rectum’s interior walls and the entirety of the colon, once every 5-10 years.
+- Colonoscopy, performed in an outpatient center, is a procedure in which a lighted, flexible tube called a colonoscope is used to inspect the rectum’s interior walls and the entirety of the colon, once every 5 years.
 During a colonoscopy, polyps may also be removed, and tissue samples may be collected for further examination.
 Colonoscopy is also used as a diagnostic test when an individual exhibits symptoms of colon cancer.

-4. Barium enema, in which a thin paste of barium is introduced into the rectum and lines the walls of the entire colon looking for abnormalities of the colon or rectal walls.
+- Barium enema, is an x-ray in which a thin paste of barium is introduced into the rectum and lines the walls of the entire colon looking for abnormalities of the colon or rectal walls.
 Any abnormalities or suspicion for polyps need to be investigated further with colonoscopy.

 Eating a diet that is high in fiber and low in fat may also play a role in the prevention of colon cancer, though this has not been definitively proven.